 Restricted fund balance is reported when constraints placed on the use of the resources are imposed by grantors, contributors, laws or regulations of other governments or imposed by law through enabling legislation.
 Enabling legislation includes a legally enforceable requirement that these resources be used only for the specific purposes as provided in the legislation.

-Capital Projects and Capital Projects-Designated for Subsequent Year's Expenditures - represents fund balance restricted specifically for capital acquisitions and improvements in the Capital Projects Fund.
+Capital Projects - represents fund balance restricted specifically for capital acquisitions and improvements in the Capital Projects Fund.